How to Check Your SSS, Pag-IBIG, and PhilHealth Government Contributions

 Published on: December 7, 2020 .
 Last updated: February 10, 2021 Category: Government Services

-Is your employer remitting Pag-IBIG, PhilHealth, and SSS contributions being deducted from your salary?
+Is your employer remitting the SSS, Pag-IBIG, and PhilHealth government contributions being deducted from your salary?

-If your answer is “I don’t know,” “I’m not sure,” or “I don’t think so,” it’s time to start monitoring your contribution payments.
-You need to confirm if your company is up to date in remitting the correct amount of your premium payments to Pag-IBIG, PhilHealth, and SSS.
+If your answer is “I don’t know” or “I’m not sure” then it’s time to start monitoring your government contributions You need to confirm if your company is up to date in remitting the correct amount of your premium payments to SSS, Pag-IBIG, and PhilHealth.